-What is it?
+What is It?

-Liquid (or dye) penetrant inspection is an extension of visual inspection and is used for detecting surface-breaking flaws, such as cracks, laps and folds, on any non-absorbent material’s surface.
+Liquid (or dye) penetrant inspection is an extension of visual inspection and is used for detecting surface-breaking flaws, such as cracks, laps, and folds, on any non-absorbent material’s surface.

-How does it work?
+How Does it Work?

-The basic stages of liquid penetrant inspection are shown below.
+The basic stages of liquid penetrant inspections are shown below.
 Firstly, the surface to be inspected is cleaned thoroughly to remove all traces of dirt and grease.
 A brightly coloured or fluorescent liquid is then applied liberally to the component surface and allowed to penetrate any surface-breaking cracks or cavities.
 The time the liquid is allowed to soak into the material’s surface is normally about 20 minutes.

 A number of different liquid penetrant systems are used in industry.
 Fluorescent penetrants are normally used when the maximum flaw sensitivity is required.
 However, these penetrants must be viewed under darkened conditions with a UV lamp, which may not be practical.